 Infinity Miniatures Game is a skirmish-level tabletop wargame that is set in the future.
 Aesthetically, the world is set in a cyberpunk universe, i.e., think Ridley Scott’s Movie “Blade Runner“.
 Gameplay is tactical, and forces players to make difficult decisions in order to achieve victory.

 The rulebook has been translated into English, Spanish, French, and German.
-In addition, the game has an expansive line of models that can be used (even for non-Infinity players).
+The newest edition has been released!
+Never mind that these are the best miniatures I’ve ever collected in terms of cool-factor, hobby painting fun, and epic scale.
+Here, the game has an expansive line of models that can be used (even for non-Infinity players).
 If you’re looking for a futuristic tabletop wargame with beautiful models and a deep rule set, then Infinity is the game for you.

 14. Star Wars Legion

-Star Wars Legion is a tabletop wargame that is set in the Star Wars universe.
-If I had to describe the game in a nutshell, Legion is similar to Warhammer 40k in its basic feel with other unique elements thrown into the mix.
+Star Wars Legion is a tabletop wargame that is set in the Star Wars Universe.
+If I had to describe the game in a nutshell, Legion Star Wars is similar to Warhammer 40k in its basic rules with other unique elements thrown into the mix.
 The game is designed for large-scale battles between armies of miniatures.
 If you’re a Star Wars devotee and wish to fight in the far reaches of space, pick up Star Wars Legion.